Frequently Asked Questions

 If you are intrepid, active, inspired by nature, and seeking a challenging and rewarding adventure, then bike touring is likely something you'll love.
 If you are unsure of your physical ability and aren't very comfortable with the idea of camping, a little training and perhaps a night or two of camping with experienced friends may give you the confidence to participate in one of our journeys.

-How do I get to the Pick up location?
+How do I get to the STARTING POINT?

 Depending on where you are coming from, you will have to research the best possible way for you to get to your starting point.
-Should you have any questions, we can provide you with information on public and private transportation methods (bus, trains, ferry, planes, etc.) to figure out the best option for you.
+Check public and private transportation methods (bus, trains, ferry, planes, etc.) to figure out the best option for you.
 Consider both logistics and cost.

-How do I get home from the drop off location?
+How do I get home from the FINISHING POINT?

 What do I do with my suitcase?

 How do I book campsites?

 You don't have to!
-As a cyclist, you can simply bike into any state campsite and pay $5-$6 per person for the night.
+As a cyclist, you can simply bike into any US state campsite and pay $5-$6 per person for the night.
 Occasionally, due to limited campsites along some sections of the coast, we suggest that you stay in a private campsite.
 These tend to have higher pricing ($12-$20 per person), but will accommodate ride-in cyclists.

 Do I have to stay in Campgrounds?

 What amenities do the campsites offer?

 Most campsites have a designated hiker/biker area where cyclists can stay.
 Facilities often include hot showers, flush toilets, lit washrooms, and a camp host who can answer any questions.
 There are also usually picnic tables, a fire pit and storage box for food.
 There are a few campsites that we suggest that have fewer amenities, and this is due to the limited number of campsites in those particular areas.
 Note: we avoid suggesting two campsites in a row with limited facilities.
 You will receive detailed information about your journey's specific campsites prior to the start of your trip.

 Biking & Fitness